AidenTempest/Image-preprocessing-pipeline-for-Intraoral-Periapical-X-ray-images/README.md

 * Only the final adaptively preprocessed image is saved (in `processed/` folder)
 * No static or original outputs unless needed for evaluation
+* Additionally, side-by-side visual comparisons (original vs adaptive) are saved for all images

 ---